annetanael/annetanael/README.md

 Hey there! ✨ I’m Anne, a content designer from the Philippines.

-Several years ago, I used GitHub to dump my digital CVs, tech writing portfolio, and Python projects.
-It’s been a while, and my profile is now outdated.
-Not to mention that I already forgot everything I was working on…
+I haven’t used this site in a few years, and my repositories are all outdated.
+And to be completely honest with you, I forgot everything I was working on, and I have _no_ idea what I’m doing.

-Anyway, I’m hoping to tidy things up and deploy some personal projects soon!
+But I’m not giving up.
+Hopefully, I can tidy things up, experiment a bit more, and deploy some personal projects soon.

 I’m currently setting up a blog on language learning and writing.
 Stay tuned. 😉